Aliases for PDLIM5 Gene

 This gene encodes a member of a family of proteins that possess a 100-amino acid PDZ domain at the N terminus and one to three LIM domains at the C-terminus.
 This family member functions as a scaffold protein that tethers protein kinases to the Z-disk in striated muscles.
 It is thought to function in cardiomyocyte expansion and in restraining postsynaptic growth of excitatory synapses.
 Alternative splicing of this gene results in multiple transcript variants. [provided by RefSeq, Jan 2012]

 GeneCards Summary for PDLIM5 Gene

 PDLIM5 (PDZ And LIM Domain 5) is a Protein Coding gene.
-Diseases associated with PDLIM5 include nail-patella syndrome and barth syndrome.
-GO annotations related to this gene include actin binding and actinin binding.
+Diseases associated with PDLIM5 include Nephrogenic Adenofibroma and Nail-Patella Syndrome.
+GO annotations related to this gene include actin binding and protein kinase C binding.
 An important paralog of this gene is LDB3.

 UniProtKB/Swiss-Prot for PDLIM5 Gene